Rape and murder of 13-year-old spark debate in junta-ruled Thailand

 Police have charged a 22-year-old train cleaner with rape and murder.
 A police spokesman said in a televised statement the accused had confessed to taking drugs before committing the crimes and throwing the girl's body out of the train.

-Penalties for rape in Thailand range from a fine of up to 40,000 baht (700 pounds) to life imprisonment or the death penalty but rape laws are rarely enforced.
+Penalties for rape in Thailand range from a fine of up to 40,000 baht ($1,200) to life imprisonment or the death penalty but rape laws are rarely enforced.

 "Probably more Thais see harsher punishment as the only answer to rape but a strong minority are challenging this view.
 Good exchanges," said a Thai twitter user who goes by the handle Kaewmala.